derkork/openscad-graph-editor/manual/manual.md

 ![](images/refactoring_popup.png)

-Now the refactoring dialog will open and you can change the module's name, the name and type of any of its parameters.
+Now the refactoring dialog will open and you can change the module's name, the name, and the type of any of its parameters.
 You can also reorder parameters by pressing the up and down buttons next to each parameter.
 You can also delete parameters.
 Once you are done, press _OK_ to apply the changes.

 ![](images/refactoring_dialog.png)